vikiival/slides/dot-brno/slides.md

 - To iterate fast, we have **sub-scaffold**

-- Open-source, hackable frontend scaffolding
+- Open-source, hackable frontend to build own project

 - Based on Vue3, Nuxt3, NaiveUI

-- ParaSpell UI will be built on top of it
+- With batteries included - Login, KodaDot API, Subsquid

-- Ink! support coming soon
+-  **Swanky Ink!** support with Astar

 </div>
   <div>